-- Describe a representative sample of arts programs that your organization plans to offer during the FY25 funding period, July 1, 2024-June 30, 2025.
-Include details that demonstrate how the programs represent meaningful arts experiences for the community served. - How will your organization ensure that the artists and/or arts instructors engaged in delivering programs this year create meaningful arts experiences for the community?
+- Describe how the arts programs that your organization plans to offer during the FY26 funding period, July 1, 2025-June 30, 2026, represent meaningful arts experiences for the community served.
+Include specific arts program examples. - How will your organization ensure that the artists and/or arts instructors engaged in delivering programs this year create meaningful arts experiences for the community that your organization serves?
 Include information about the artistic backgrounds of the individuals and/or groups involved in the planning and artistic processes.